lpego/mzb-suite/docs/source/files/installing.rst

 #.
 We highly recommend using an IDE like `Visual Studio Code <https://code.visualstudio.com/>`__ to access the Docker container.

-    #.
-Once you have VS Code installed (follow link above), you can install the `VS Code Docker extension <https://code.visualstudio.com/docs/containers/overview>`__.
+    - Once you have VS Code installed (follow link above), you can install the `VS Code Docker extension <https://code.visualstudio.com/docs/containers/overview>`__.
-    #.
-If your container is already started, you can attach VS Code to it by opening the Docker extension side panel and right-clicking the container, then select "Attach VS Code to runnning container".
+    - If your container is already started, you can attach VS Code to it by opening the Docker extension side panel and right-clicking the container, then select "Attach VS Code to runnning container".
-    #.
-You will be dropped in the container's terminal and will have access to the volume (i.e. the local folder on your computer with the data) mounted on it.
+    - You will be dropped in the container's terminal and will have access to the volume (i.e. the local folder on your computer with the data) mounted on it.

 #.
 Alternatively, you can also directly copy-paste the URL address starting with ``http://127.0.0.1`` into your browser (e.g. Firefox, Chrome), hit Enter, and you should drop into a JupyterLab interface.

 The procedure is the same when starting the Docker image the following times, except it will not download it again therefore should be much faster launching it.
+Please not that the ``base`` environment (activated by default) in the Docker container already contains all required dependencies, so you don't need to activate it using ``mamba``.

 The animation below shows the procedure to launch the container from Docker Desktop, and attach VS Code to it (requires the image to already have been downloaded).